lnthorne/studious-octo-funicular/docs/updates.md

   - As a homeowner, when the job is completed, I would like be asked to leave a rating and comment on the job.
 I would like to be asked of this when I say that the job is done (Some button on the job screen)
 - Note: When the homeowner is viewing bids, they can then send a message to the company owner.
 - Look into making bid details a modal instead of an entire page.
 We can then send the bid object as a prop to it and save on requests

+### Sep 11, 2024

+- When the homeowner sends the first messsage, I would like the UI to look like when you're sharing something throught text on iOS.
+So you just have keyboard and mini modal from top of screen to send message.